 Zoom to a predefined scale list

-You can limit zooming in a map or scene by specifying a predefined scale list and checking the Only display these scales when zooming check box.
+You can limit zooming in a map by specifying a predefined scale list and checking the Only display these scales when zooming check box.
 When this box is checked, zooming is limited to the scales listed on this dialog box.

 Zooming to a predefined scale list applies to navigation methods that step progressively, such as the following:

 - Clicking the Fixed Zoom In and Fixed Zoom Out buttons in the Navigate group on the Map tab

 - Pressing the Plus sign or Minus sign keys on your keyboard

 It also applies to interactive methods such as continuous zoom using the right mouse button with the Explore tool .
 It does not apply when zooming to a bookmark.

 To set how map scales appear in 2D, use the Scale Format tab on the Scale Properties dialog box.